 Figure 4.2.4.3-1: Notification PUSH

-1. If the NotificationPush feature defined in subclause 5.8 is supported, and when the PFDF only notifies NF service consumer to retrieve the PFDs for application identifier(s), then the PFDF shall send a POST request to the NF service consumer (i.e. SMF) with "{notifyUri}/notifypush" as URI (where the "notifyUri" was previously supplied by the NF service consumer) and one or more NotificationPush data structure as request body.
-In each NotificationPush data structure shall include the application identifier(s) within the "appIds" attribute and may include the "allowedDelay" attribute containing the allowed delay time if received.
+1. If the NotificationPush feature defined in subclause 5.8 is supported, and when the PFDF only notifies the NF service consumer to retrieve the PFDs for application identifier(s), then the PFDF shall send a POST request to the NF service consumer (e.g. SMF) with "{notifyUri}/notifypush" as URI (where the "notifyUri" was previously supplied by the NF service consumer) and one or more NotificationPush data structure as request body.
+Each NotificationPush data structure shall include the application identifier(s) within the "appIds" attribute and may include the "allowedDelay" attribute containing the allowed delay time, if received.

-2 If the SMF accepted received POST request the SMF shall send "204 No Content" response.
+2 If the NF service consumer (e.g. SMF) accepts the received POST request, the NF service consumer shall send an HTTP "204 No Content" response.

-After the successful processing of the HTTP POST request, the SMF shall invoke the Nnef_PFDmanagement_Fetch Service Operation defined in subclause 4.2.2 to retrieve the PFD(s) for the application identifier(s).
-If the "allowedDelay" attribute is provided for one or more application(s), the SMF shall retrieve the PFD within the allowed delay time.
+After the successful processing of the HTTP POST request, the NF service consumer (e.g. SMF) shall invoke the Nnef_PFDmanagement_Fetch Service Operation defined in subclause 4.2.2 to retrieve the PFD(s) for the application identifier(s).
+If the "allowedDelay" attribute is provided for one or more application(s), the NF service consumer (e.g. SMF) shall retrieve the PFD within the allowed delay time.

-If errors occur when processing the HTTP POST request, the SMF shall apply error handling procedures as specified in subclause 5.7.
+If errors occur when processing the HTTP POST request, the NF service consumer shall apply error handling procedures as specified in subclause 5.7.

 * * * Next changes * * * *